French West India Company: French Canada

-Action in the Caribbean
+French Caribbean

 Tobacco plantations were highly developed in other French colonies.
 The company got a monopoly on the slave trade from Senegal, which since 1658 belonged to the Company of Cape Verde and Senegal.
 In 1666 the company created two counters in Dahomey (Benin), Savi and Ouidah, which bought other tropical products.

 The company faced the interests of the French settlers in the Caribbean, who were engaged in smuggling with the Dutch.
 Its commercial monopoly led to the resale price of sugar becoming prohibitive compared to sugarcane produced and refined in Barbados and Jamaica.

 French sugar planters complained and accused the company of not delivering enough slaves, while neighboring islands controlled by other European powers had imported slaves on a large scale from the early 1670s.

 In 1665, the company acquired Saint Croix from the Knights of Malta (a vassal state of the Kingdom of Sicily) who had ruled the island in the name of Louis XIV since 1651.
 The colony was evacuated to San Domingo in 1695, when France battled the English and Dutch in the War of the Grand Alliance.
 The island then lay uninhabited and abandoned for another 38 years when it was sold to the Danish West India Company.

+Africa

+In 1669, Colbert and his entourage prepared a secret plan to seize Dutch fortified trading posts on the Gold Coast.
+Several reconnaissance missions were organized.
+From November 1670 to December 1671, for example, Colbert sent the ship Le Tourbillon, commanded by Captain Louis de Hally with engineer Louis Ancelin Gémozac.
+The plan was stillborn, however, and the attention of Colbert and the King soon turns to the Dutch War.
+Nevertheless, durable diplomatic relations were established with the African states of the Gold Coast.

+Demise

+By 1670, Colbert claimed that the company had succeeded in its developmental aim of stimulating private-sector commercial navigation to French America.
+During the Franco-Dutch War, the company came under financial hardship.
+It had to borrow large sums and to alienate its exclusive privilege for the coasts of Guinea.
+The company's liquidation started in January 1672, and its monopoly was revoked in December 1674, upon which the French state took direct control of its American possessions.